Deployment: Mappings Tab

 A local file/folder is any file or folder under the project root.

-- A remote file/folder is any file or folder on the server, either local or remote.
+A remote file/folder is any file or folder on the server.

-In this text box, type the path to the folder on the server relative to the server configuration root.
-Actually, type the relative path you typed in the Deployment Path text box.
+In this field, type the path to the folder on the server relative to the server configuration root.
+Actually, type the relative path you typed in the Deployment Path field.

-Click this button to have a new line added to the list of mappings.
+Click this button or press Alt+Insert to have a new line added to the list of mappings.

-Click this button to remove the selected mapping from the list.
+Click this button or press Alt+Delete to remove the selected mapping from the list.